IBM/evote/patternTemplate.md

 # Description
 Have you ever wondered how exactly the votes in a presidential election counted?
 What if instead of having volunteers that are spending hours a day counting votes manually, we have an app that was backed by blockchain, recording each vote made by a voter, ensuring double-voting is not possible?
 That's what this code pattern explains how to do.
 We aim to build a web-app in which the voter can register with their drivers license, get a unique voterId which is used to login to the app, and cast the vote.
 The vote is tallied on the blockchain, and the web-app shows the current standings of the polls.

+At the start of the application, the user registers to vote by providing their drivers license number, registrar district, and first and last name.
+In this step, we can check to see if the drivers license is valid, and has not been registered previously.
+If all goes well, we create a private and public key for the voter with our certificate authority that is running on the cloud, and add those keys to the wallet.

+After that, we use our drivers license number to submit our vote, during which the application checks if this drivers license number has voted before and tells the user they have already submitted a vote if so.
+If all goes well, the political party which the voter has chosen is added a vote, and the world state is updated.
+The application then updates our current standings of the election to show which political party the user has voted for.

+Since each transaction that is submitted to the ordering service must have a signature from a valid public-private key pair, we can trace back each transaction to a registered voter of the application, in the case of an audit.

+In conclusion, although this is a simple application, the developer can see how they can implement a Hyperledger Fabric web-app to decrease the chance of election-meddling, and enhance a voting application by using blockchain technology.

 # Flow

 <br>